PBrockmann/StripesCounter/README.md

 * v11.60
   * Load scale length from save CSV file
   * New annotations for segments
+  * Export annotations for segments in exported image
   * Fix dialog titles
 * v11.50
   * New mode: multiple segments